vy-let/muc/Readme.markdown

         }
     }

 That’s 13.5 muc for functionally identical code.
-Ideally, they should be the same, but that would require compiling the code or similar.
+Ideally, perhaps they should be the same, but that would require compiling the code or similar.
 The extra 1.7 comes from the assignment to a variable; you decide whether this feels faithful to the added complexity of the program.

-\* Note that 50 bytes are subtracted from what the compressor outputs, to discount the header data.
+\* 50 bytes are subtracted from what the compressor outputs, to discount the header data.
 From the bzip2 manpage:

 >   …the compression mechanism has a constant overhead in the region of 50 bytes.

-# What it solves
+## What it solves

 Muc avoids: